finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CutLabelDefinitionsApi apiInstance = apiFactory.build(CutLabelDefinitionsApi.class);

         CutLabelDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CutLabelDefinitionsApi.class);
         String code = "code_example"; // String | The Code of the Cut Label that is being Deleted try {
+            // uncomment the below to set overrides at the request level
+            // OffsetDateTime result = apiInstance.deleteCutLabelDefinition(code).execute(opts);

             OffsetDateTime result = apiInstance.deleteCutLabelDefinition(code).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {